digital-asset/daml/ledger/daml-on-sql/README.rst

 ------------------------------

 A database metric.
-Time spent loading a package of compiled DAML code so that it's given to the DAML interpreter when needed.
+Time spent loading a package of compiled DAML code so that it is given to the DAML interpreter when needed.

 ``daml.index.db.load_configuration_entries``
 --------------------------------------------